csariyildiz/csariyildiz.github.io/_posts/technical/english-english/2024-07-03-downloading-video-using-script.md

 ### Binary Files ffmpeg ffplay and ffprobe

+yt-dlp.exe works without this tools but doesnt merge just downloads.
+Documentation lists ffmpeg and ffprobe as dependencies.
+Noted as "Required for merging separate video and audio files, as well as for various post-processing tasks."
+We also have ffplay.exe even if it isn't listed as a dependency.

-ffmpeg.exe: ffmpeg is a powerful command-line tool for handling multimedia files.
-It can convert audio and video formats, resize videos, apply filters, and perform many other operations.
-You would use ffmpeg.exe whenever you need to manipulate multimedia files—such as converting formats, cutting or joining videos, adding subtitles, or applying effects.
+ffmpeg.exe: ffmpeg is a command-line tool for handling multimedia files.
+It can convert audio and video formats, resize videos, apply filters, and perform many other operations. ffmpeg.exe is used whenever we need to manipulate multimedia files—such as converting formats, cutting or joining videos, adding subtitles, or applying effects.

 ffplay.exe: ffplay is a simple media player based on FFmpeg libraries.
-It can play audio and video files from the command line without the need for a graphical interface.
-You might use ffplay.exe to quickly preview multimedia files, check encoding results, or debug issues related to multimedia playback.
+It can play audio and video files from the command line without the need for a graphical interface. ffplay.exe is for quickly preview multimedia files, check encoding results, or debug issues related to multimedia playback.

 ffprobe.exe: ffprobe is a tool to analyze multimedia streams.
 It provides detailed information about the multimedia content of a file, such as codec details, bitrates, stream information, and metadata.
 Use ffprobe.exe when you need to inspect the characteristics and properties of audio or video files programmatically or to gather detailed technical information about multimedia streams.